labdipsco/film-switchable-controller/README.md

 ## 🛠️ How it works

 - The Arduino listens for serial commands via USB.
 - When a command is received (e.g., `'o'` to turn the film on, `'c'` to turn it off), it activates a relay.
+Timed control is also possible.
 - The relay controls the AC power to the switchable film (typically 60–100V AC depending on the film).
 - Commands can be triggered programmatically from experimental software.

 ---

-## 🧪 Example Applications

-- Temporarily obscure visual stimuli during an experiment.
-- Control light transmission in timing-critical trials.
-- Integrate smart glass control into behavioral tasks.

----

 ## 🔧 Hardware Requirements

 To build this system, you'll need the following components:

 ### 1. Arduino UNO R4 Minima
 - **USB Interface**: USB-C connector
-*Note*: The UNO R4 Minima maintains the classic UNO form factor, ensuring compatibility with existing shields and accessories.
 For more details, refer to the [Arduino UNO R4 Minima Documentation](https://docs.arduino.cc/hardware/uno-r4-minima/).

 ### 2. Relay Shield for Arduino UNO